Treating

 Why symptoms vary so much

-30s Can begin early
+30s Can start early

-40s Most common onset
+40s Most frequent onset

 4–10yr Typical duration

-51 Avg. age of menopause
+51 Average age of menopause

 Hot Flushes & Night Sweats